Women Empowerment Starts with Men!

 The age-old tradition of gender inequality

-In the earlier stages of human evolution, the main source of food was hunting.
+Let us talk about the earlier stages of human evolution. where the main source of food was hunting.
 For this, the physical strength of the male gender naturally bestowed him with an upper hand over his female counterpart.
 It is no wonder that physical prowess and aggressiveness was much respected.

 Also, Mother Nature has placed the responsibility of bearing a child on the woman’s reliable shoulders; she had to take the responsibility of performing duties like child-raising, and other domestic work – while her man was running behind deer and boars in the woods, to bring food to their plates.